About › About Integral theory

 Conclusion

 The above examples are wonderfully far-ranging in their focus and scale.
-This variety of integral theory in action speaks directly to the flexibility and coherence of its theoretical
+This variety of integral theory in action speaks directly to the flexibility and coherence of its theoretical foundation: the AQAL model.
+By acknowledging the multifaceted nature of complex issues and problems, integral theory creates a space for multiple perspectives to contribute to the discovery of viable solutions.

 Next »